What doesn't count as direct discrimination in health and care services?

 In all cases, the service provider must be able to show they have a good enough reason for treating you differently because of your sex.

-Exclusion of transsexual people from separate or single sex services
+Exclusion of transgender people from separate or single sex services

-If you’re a transsexual person, you mustn’t be excluded from separate or single sex services provided to people of your chosen gender, unless there’s a good enough reason for excluding you.
+If you’re a transgender person, you mustn’t be excluded from separate or single sex services provided to people of your chosen gender, unless there’s a good enough reason for excluding you.

 Services should be provided to you according to the sex in which you present.
 In particular, if you have a gender recognition certificate you mustn’t be excluded from single sex services.
 A gender recognition certificate is a document which allows you to be legally recognized in your acquired gender.